huaweicloud/huaweicloud-service-broker/README.md

 Here are some ways *you* can contribute:

-* by using prerelease versions or master branch.
+* by using prerelease versions or master branch
 * by reporting bugs
 * by suggesting new features
 * by writing or editing documentation